On the first steps of the minimal model program for the moduli space of stable pointed curves: Introduction

 Part \eqref{T:A1} of the above Theorem (which coincides with Theorem \ref{T:algstack}) is proved in Section \ref{S:stacks}.
 In this section, we also investigate the properties of the stacks $\M_{g,n}^T$ and $\M_{g,n}^{T+}$: we describe the containment relation among all these different stacks in Proposition \ref{P:equaT}; we describe the closed points and the isotrivial specialisations of $\M_{g,n}^T$ and $\M_{g,n}^{T+}$ in Propositions \ref{prop:Tclosed} and \ref{P:T+closed}; we describe the Picard groups of $\M_{g,n}^T$ and $\M_{g,n}^{T+}$ in Corollary \ref{C:Pic-ps}.

 Part \eqref{T:A2} of the above Theorem is proved in Section \ref{S:modspace} (see Theorem \ref{T:goodspaces}).
 The strategy is the same as the one pioneered by Alper-Fedorchuk-Smyth-van der Wyck in \cite{AFSV1} and \cite{AFS2} to perform the first steps of the Hassett-Keel program.
-The key property is the fact that the inclusions of stacks in part \eqref{T:A1} arise from local VGIT (=variation of geometric invariant theory) with respect to $\delta-\psi$ (in the sense of \cite[Def.
+The key property is the fact that the open embeddings of stacks in part \eqref{T:A1} arise from local VGIT (=variation of geometric invariant theory) with respect to $\delta-\psi$ (in the sense of \cite[Def.
 3.14]{AFSV1}).
 One little improvement of the methods of loc. cit. is provided in Proposition \ref{P:fincov} which generalises \cite[Prop.
-1.4]{AFS2} from characteristic zero to arbitrary characteristic and it allows us to construct the good moduli spaces also in positive (although big enough) characteristic.
+1.4]{AFS2} from characteristic zero to arbitrary characteristic and it allows us to construct the good moduli spaces provided that the automorphism group schemes of the algebraic stacks are linearly reductive, which is true if the characteristic is big enough (see Lemma \ref{L:linred} and Remark \ref{L:linred}).

+After the completion of this work, Alper-Halpern-Leistner-Heinloth posted on arXiv the preprint \cite{AHLH}, where they provide a necessary and sufficient criterion for a stack to admit a good moduli space.
+Hence it should be possible to prove the existence of the good moduli spaces $\MMM_{g,n}^T$ and $\MMM_{g, n}^{T+}$ (and also Proposition \ref{P:fincov}) using their criterion; however, we have not checked the details.

 Our second main result identifies, in characteristic zero, the morphism $f_T$ with the contraction of the $K$-negative face $F_T$ of the Mori cone of $\MM_{g,n}^{\ps}$.

 \begin{theoremalpha}[=Theorem \ref{thm:contr}] Assume that ${\rm char}(k)=0$ and that $(g,n)\neq (2,0)$, and let $T\subseteq T_{g,n}$.
 The good moduli space $\MMM_{g,n}^T$ is projective and the morphism $f_T: \MM_{g,n}^{\ps}\to \MMM_{g,n}^T$ coincides with the contraction of the face $F_T$. \end{theoremalpha}